Maya Azucena: Acknowledgements

 She won three awards including "Best Female Vocal" in the international competition for ABC Radio Network Fame Games Effigy Awards.

 She was nominated for "Best Female Vocalist of the Year" and "Album of the Year" at the Reader's Choice Soul Tracks Awards.

 The Network Journal's 13th Annual List of outstanding business, leadership, and community service recognized Maya in the "Top 40 Under Forty Achievement" award.

 Activism and human rights

-Maya has devoted a significant amount of her career to human rights participation.
-In 2006, Maya sang at the "Save Darfur: Rally to Stop Genocide" on the National Mall in Washington, D.C. in solidarity with Barack Obama, Paul Rusesabagina, George Clooney, Elie Wiesel and, numerous other performers, activists, and celebrities.
+In 2006, Azucena sang at the "Save Darfur: Rally to Stop Genocide" on the National Mall in Washington, D.C. in solidarity with Barack Obama, Paul Rusesabagina, George Clooney, Elie Wiesel and, numerous other performers, activists, and celebrities.

-Maya recently performed as a part of Marcus Miller's concert for Japanese tsunami relief.
+Azucena performed as a part of Marcus Miller's concert for Japanese tsunami relief.
 She sang alongside bassist Marcus Miller, keyboardist Robert Glasper, and rapper Q-Tip.